Hit-and-run case: The lawyers who saved Salman Khan

-Lawyers from legal firm DSK and top advocates Amit Desai and Niranjan Mundergi strategised, and scrutinised every loophole in the 2002 hit-and-run case
+A team of eight, including lawyers from the legal firm DSK, and top advocates Amit Desai and Niranjan Mundergi helped Bollywood star Salman Khan get acquittal in the hit-and-run case of 2002

 A team of eight, including lawyers from the legal firm DSK, and top advocates Amit Desai and Niranjan Mundergi helped Bollywood star Salman Khan get acquittal in the hit-and-run case of 2002.
 The team scrutinized each and every loophole that the investigators had left in the case and helped Salman walk free on Thursday.